RamavarshiniN/KalviAI/README.md

 - **Role-specific personas** — Student (friendly/supportive), Parent (caring/patient), Teacher (professional), Principal (data-driven/concise).
 - **All 4 required use cases**, backed by mock JSON data (student attendance, parent's child's attendance, teacher marking attendance, principal's school-wide analytics).
 - **Voice** — speech-to-text input (mic button) and text-to-speech output, using the browser's native Web Speech API.
-- **Multi-language support** — English, Hindi, Tamil, Telugu; the model replies fully in the selected language, and voice input/output switches language accordingly.
+- **Full language support (all 11 required)** — English, Hindi, Tamil, Telugu, Marathi, Bengali, Gujarati, Punjabi, Kannada, Malayalam, Urdu.
+The model replies fully in the selected language; voice input/output switches language accordingly (voice *input* recognition quality for some languages depends on browser support, a browser-side limitation).
 - **Attendance trend visualization** — an inline chart tool (`get_attendance_trend`) shows a day-by-day bar chart scoped to the user's role (own / child's / class / school-wide).
 - **Escalation to a human** — Kalvi AI first asks for confirmation, then only after the user confirms does it create a mock support ticket.
 It never claims a human was contacted unless the tool result confirms it.
 - **Security & role-based authorization** — enforced at the application/tool layer, not just the LLM prompt (see below).

+- **AI Avatar** — a floating avatar that slides in from the right edge of the chat card only while Kalvi AI is speaking (text-to-speech active), with pulsing ripple rings around it as a real-time "speaking" indicator, then slides away when idle/listening.
+Reacts live to voice state, not a static image.

+## Novelty / Differentiators
+- **Attendance trend chart** — beyond the required "view attendance," a `get_attendance_trend` tool renders an actual inline bar chart (day-by-day, color-coded by attendance level) scoped to the user's role — not in the original spec, added as a genuine value-add.
+- **Reactive floating avatar** — avatar visibility and animation are driven live by actual speech-synthesis state (not decorative), described above.
+- **11-language voice + text support** with a live language switcher, not just a static language field.
+- **Deployed, not just local** — live on Vercel (frontend + backend), so it can be demoed without setup.
+- **Tested security stance** — the README documents an actual executed prompt-injection/role-spoofing test and its refusal, not just a claim.

 ## What's not implemented (time-boxed prototype)
-- **AI Avatar** (animated visual character) — the voice pipeline (STT/TTS) is fully implemented; the animated avatar UI layer was scoped out to prioritize a fully correct, secure chat core within the build window.
+- **Photorealistic avatar / true lip-sync** — a simple animated face avatar is implemented (see above); a more advanced 3D/photoreal face with phoneme-level lip-sync was out of scope for the build window.
 - **Real ERP/database integration** — attendance data is mock JSON, per the assignment's mock-API scope.

 ## Architecture